tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-setup.md

 ### Next Steps {#next-steps}

-Understand the underlying technology of an Adobe Experience Manager (AEM) Sites Component through a simple HelloWorld example with [Component Basics](component-basics.md).
+Understand the underlying technology of an Adobe Experience Manager (AEM) Sites Component through a simple `HelloWorld` example with the [Component Basics](component-basics.md) tutorial.